St. Louis Cardinals (NFL)

-From 1960 to 1987, the professional American football team now known as the Arizona Cardinals played in St. Louis, Missouri, as the St. Louis Cardinals.
+From 1960 to 1987, the professional American football team known since as the Arizona Cardinals played in St. Louis, Missouri, as the St. Louis Cardinals.

 The team moved from Chicago to St. Louis in 1960, and played their first home game there on October 2 at Busch Stadium against the New York Giants.
 Their last home game in St. Louis, played at Busch Memorial Stadium on December 13, 1987, was also against the Giants.
 Their last game as a St. Louis–based club was on December 27, 1987, at the Dallas Cowboys.

 During the Cardinals' 28 years in St. Louis, they advanced to the playoffs just four times (1964, 1974, 1975, and 1982), and never hosted a playoff game.
 Their only postseason win came in the 1964 Playoff Bowl.

 Their winning percentage of during their time in St. Louis—187 victories, 202 losses, and 13 ties—is better than those in the other two cities the Cardinals have called home.

 The team moved to Tempe, Arizona, in 1988.

-1960–1973: St. Louis gets a team
+1947–1973

 In 1947, Chicago Cardinals owner Charles Bidwill died, leaving the team to his wife Violet.
 Two years later, she married St. Louis businessman Walter Wolfner.

 The Cardinals won the NFL championship in 1947, and narrowly missed defending it in 1948.
 However, they would have only two more winning seasons in the next 11 years.
 By the end of the 1959 season, the Cardinals barely even registered on Chicago's sports scene, and were seemingly on an irreversible slide toward bankruptcy.
 The Wolfners reluctantly decided to cede Chicago to their bitter rivals, the Bears, and move elsewhere.

 A move to Walter's hometown of St. Louis appeared to make sense.
 The NFL examined St. Louis, and concluded that it could support a team.
 However, it insisted that the Wolfners pay a stiff relocation fee.
 Needing cash for the fee, and additional capital in any event, the Wolfners considered offers from various out-of-town investors.
-Among the suitors were Texas oil magnates Lamar Hunt and Bud Adams, Denver minor league baseball ownerBob Howsam, and Minneapolis Lakers part-owner Max Winter.
+Among the suitors were Texas oil magnates Lamar Hunt and Bud Adams, Denver minor league baseball owner Bob Howsam, and Minneapolis Lakers part-owner Max Winter.
 In every case, negotiations foundered when the Wolfners insisted on maintaining controlling interest.

 In response, Hunt and Adams joined forces with several other businessmen, including Howsam and Winter, to found the American Football League.
 Suddenly faced with a serious rival, the NFL quickly came to terms with the Wolfners, engineering a deal that allowed them to move to St. Louis for the 1960 season.
 This not only avoided the embarrassment of losing one of the NFL's oldest franchises, but locked the upstart league out of St. Louis.